R. Henry Norweb Sr. - Diplomat

 Emery May, the gutsy and determined daughter of Albert and Katherine Holden, went to London as World War I began.
 She was twenty-one years old and had just graduated from Westover School in Connecticut.
-She then volunteered in Paris driving an ambulance and caring for the wounded in French hospitals.
-It was in Paris where she met R. Henry Norweb and she was immediately taken with the charming and well-mannered young Englishman.
+After graduation, she went to Paris and volunteered ti drive an ambulance and care for the wounded in French hospitals.
+It was in Paris where she met R. Henry Norweb, and was immediately taken with the charming and well-mannered young Englishman.

 Henry entered the diplomatic service after receiving his B.A. from Harvard University in 1916 and immediately went to Paris as secretary to Ambassador William G. Sharp.
 Emery May and Henry married in Paris in 1917.

-Henry retired from his post as Ambassador to Cuba returning to Cleveland in 1948.
+enry retired from his post as Ambassador to Cuba, returning to Cleveland in 1948.
 The Norwebs maintained Katewood during their thirty-one years abroad.

-Raymond Henry Norweb Sr. was born on May 31, 1894, in Nottingham, England and moved to Elyria, Ohio with his family in 1907.
-Emery May was born on November 30, 1895.
+Raymond Henry Norweb Sr. was born on May 31, 1894, in Nottingham, England, and moved to Elyria, Ohio, with his family in 1907.

 Raymond and Emery May had three children: Raymond Henry Jr. who was born in a Paris cellar during an air raid on August 19, 1918, Jeanne Katherine (Mother Mary Joseph) born on April 18, 1920, who lived at Loch Hame with her great uncle, Guerdon Holden, while her father and mother traveled the world on diplomatic assignments; and Albert Holden, named for his grandfather, born on November 20, 1921.

-Emery May began collecting coins as a schoolgirl when she was given an American colonial coin.
-After more than fifty years of coin collecting, she had the largest American collection of English coins and also specialized in American colonial, Canadian and South American coins.
+Emery May began collecting coins after receiving an American colonial coin as a schoolgirl.
+After more than fifty years of coin collecting, she had the most extensive American collection of English coins and also specialized in American colonial, Canadian, and South American coins.
 She was the first woman named to the council of the American Numismatic Society and was a fellow of the Royal Numismatic Society in London and of the Smithsonian.

 Emery May became blind while in her 70’s, which interfered with her enjoyment of gardening, embroidery, and painting.
 She quickly learned to read Braille and worked with her coins through touch.

 Henry Norweb died of cancer on October 1, 1983, at age 89.
-Emery May died just five months later on March 27, 1984, at the age of 88.
-Both are buried in Lake View Cemetery.
+Emery May died just five months later on March 27, 1984, at the age of 88 and buried alongside Henry in Lake View Cemetery.

 On September 25, 1984, the remaining contents from Katewood and the estate of Emery May and Henry Norweb were auctioned on the premises by Christie’s of New York.
 This was not an ordinary yard sale.
 Some parked over a mile away took a shuttle to a large yellow and white tent that seated hundreds.
 About 1,200 people showed up for the auction.